kumu/docs/enterprise/restoring-enterprise-data.md

 # Restoring Enterprise Data

-Kumu Enterprise includes [command-line utilities][cmd] for restoring backups of your enterprise data.
+Kumu Enterprise includes [command line utilities][cmd] for restoring backups of your enterprise data.

 Although it's tempting to re-use your existing installation, we strongly